werty1001/bemgo/README.md

   */

-  used: {
+  use: {
     assets: [],
     symbol: [],
     styles: [],
     scripts: []
   },

-  // Default content for new files
+  // Default content for new files and block
   add: {
     page: '',
     json: '',
     style: '',
     script: '',
     template: '',
-    block: ''
+    block: '' // Support only this content [fonts:img:assets:json:style:script:template]
   },

-  // Main level
-  mainLevel: 'develop',

   // Create files automatically
   autoCreate: false,
-  autoIgnoreBlocks: [],
+  autoCreateAdd: [], // Support [ 'style', 'script', 'template' ]
+  autoCreateIgnore: [], // Support strings and RegExp, example: ['html', /fa-/i]
+  autoCreateCheckLevels: [], // If levels contains a file then the new file will not be created

   // HTML attributes for search assets
   assetsAttr: [ 'href', 'src', 'srcset' ]